Suresh12321/FarmEasy/README.md

 • By maps It is easy To directly visit your nearby farms.<br>
 •	The platform is secure and provides encryption for sensitive data such as customer payment information.<br>
 <h2>Getting Started</h2><br>
-1)To get started with the FarmBuddy platform, users must first create an account.<br>
+1)To get started with the FarmEasy platform, users must first create an account.<br>
 2)The price of the product will be daily updated on the standard basis of their locally state government.<br>
 3)With the help of the maps provided they can meet the individual or transport the goods.<br>
 6)Customers can contact farmers virtually through the video calling feature .<br>